1.

 There is nothing sadder than a young person without a strong ego; there is nothing sadder than an old man who has been unable to transcend it.
 (A tragic example, not only for him, but for us and the rest of the world, is our needy, catastrophic current president).

 What is wise behavior?
 Acting from the realization that everything, including everyone, is connected.
 This way of life is a great way to overcome egotistical, petty thoughts.
 An even better one is putting 'love your neighbor as yourself' into action.
+These two ways are actually a single path.

-We are creatures of Earth and must obey her laws.
+obey her laws.
 How do we do that?
-The following metaphor contains, I think, the secret of life:
+The following metaphor contains, I think, the

 No comments: